Supply Chain

 Icon-Quiz-Small Created with Sketch.
 Professional Purchasing

-This course will reinforce some of the principles of the purchasing process recently learned in the Introduction to Purchasing module.
-Students will develop an in-depth understanding of supply management and commodity strategy, supplier qualification, selection and management, and strategic cost management.
-Students will also learn why performance metrics are critical to purchasing performance, in addition to recognizing the future direction of purchasing and supply management.
+The course explores the purchasing cycle including supply management and commodity strategy, supplier qualification, selection and management.
+Students will also learn why performance metrics are critical to purchasing performance.
+Students will gain insight in to the role of a professional purchaser, including purchasing strategy, best practices and applying ethics to the function.

 Icon-Quiz-Small Created with Sketch.
 Security, Compliance & Loss Prevention